Polkas/pacs/README.md

 ## Package DESCRIPTION file

-Reading a raw `dcf` file DESCRIPTION files scrapped from the github CRAN mirror or if not worked from the CRAN website.
+Reading raw `dcf` DESCRIPTION files scrapped from the github CRAN mirror or if not worked from the CRAN website.

 ```r
 pac_description("dplyr", version = "0.8.0")
 pac_description("dplyr", at = as.Date("2019-01-01"))
 ```

-## Dependencies for version and remote one
+## Dependencies for specific version

-For newest release.
+For the newest release.

 ```r
 pacs::pac_deps("devtools", local = FALSE)$Package
 ```

-For certain version, might take some time.
+For a certain version, might take some time.

 ```r
 pacs::pac_deps_timemachine("dplyr", version = "0.8.1")